ErikLysne/HueLib/README.md

 qDebug() << "Groups found: " << groups.size();
 ```

-If everything worked correctly, you should see the number of Hue lights you have connected to your bridge, and the number of groups you have created printed to the debug console.
+If everything worked correctly, you should see the number of lights you have connected to your bridge, and the number of groups you have created printed to the debug console.

 <a name="control"></a>
 ## 5. Controlling HueLights and HueGroups